Lawrence Bittaker and Roy Norris: Aftermath

 Bittaker granted several death row interviews following his 1981 conviction.
-He never expressed any remorse for his crimes; repeatedly stating the only remorse he felt had been for the fact he and Norris were arrested, thus "ruining" his own life.
-He corresponded with numerous individuals; responding to letters he received with the nickname "Pliers" Bittaker in reference to one of the implements he and Norris had used to torture and murder their victims.
+He never expressed any remorse for his crimes, repeatedly stating the only remorse he felt had been for the fact he and Norris were arrested, thus "ruining" his own life.
+He corresponded with numerous individuals, responding to letters he received with the nickname "Pliers" Bittaker in reference to one of the implements he and Norris had used to torture and murder their victims.

 While incarcerated, Bittaker filed more than 40 frivolous lawsuits over issues as trivial as his being served a broken cookie and crushed sandwiches by the prison cafeteria, which he cited as examples of his being subjected to cruel and unusual punishment.
-Bittaker was declared a vexatious litigant in 1993.
-As a result of this declaration, he was not allowed to file lawsuits without the express permission of an attorney or a judge.
+Bittaker was declared a vexatious litigant in 1993, as a result of which he was not allowed to file lawsuits without the permission of a judge or attorney.

-Despite the fact Bittaker considered his life to have been a "wasted" one and claiming to wish he "could go back and not do it", having "hurt so many people", he also marveled that he and Norris had little in common before their acquaintance at the California Men's Colony in San Luis Obispo in 1977, before adding that they had "one hell of a lot in common now!"
+Despite the fact Bittaker considered his life to have been a "wasted" one and claiming to wish he "could go back and not do it", having "hurt so many people", he also marveled that he and Norris had little in common before their acquaintance at California Men's Colony in San Luis Obispo in 1977, before adding that they had "one hell of a lot in common now!"

 When asked in 2016 if he would consider writing to the victims' families, Bittaker claimed he was "too ashamed to even try and beg for forgiveness".
 The sincerity of his expressions of remorse have been disputed by numerous professionals, who referenced Bittaker's consistent revelling in his notoriety and who noted the fact he would tailor his outlook on his actions to one of regret to those whose attention he wished to maintain.

 Bittaker died while incarcerated on death row at San Quentin State Prison on December 13, 2019, at the age of 79.
 His death was reported as being due to natural causes.

-Norris was incarcerated at the Richard J. Donovan Correctional Facility.
-He died of natural causes at the California Medical Facility on February 24, 2020, at the age of 72, having been transferred to this facility one week prior to his death.
+Norris was incarcerated at Richard J. Donovan Correctional Facility.
+He died of natural causes at California Medical Facility on February 24, 2020, at the age of 72, having been transferred to this facility one week prior to his death.
 In the years following Norris's conviction, he had repeatedly claimed the sole reason he participated in the murders was out of fear of Bittaker.
 Norris also claimed to have twice contemplated confessing to his and Bittaker's responsibility in the murders to the police; he also claimed to have deterred three potential victims from entering Bittaker's van.